adhese/sdk/README.md

 This repository contains all code for implementing Adhese ad serving in web pages, applications, video/radio players, ...

 ###Introduction
-The Adhese javascript SDK is a minified javascript library that can be included in a javascript enabled client.
+The Adhese JavaScript SDK is a minified JavaScript library that can be included in a JavaScript enabled client.
 It allows a uniform way to identify request parameters and include advertising from your Adhese account.

 ###Build from source
-The Makefile uses UglifyJS2 to compress the javascript files.
+The Makefile uses UglifyJS2 to compress the JavaScript files.
 For more information: https://github.com/mishoo/UglifyJS2

-Checkout this repository and type 'make' or 'make display' in the root of the SDK directory.
+Check out this repository and type 'make' or 'make display' in the root of the SDK directory.

 The default make target will include all files.
-The 'novast' make target includes all but VAST support, as video advertising is not always needed in a Display Advertising context.
+The 'novast' make target includes all but VAST support, as video advertising is not always needed in a display advertising context.

 To build the SDK without Ajax and VAST support, use 'make novastnoajax'.
 This results in a slightly smaller file (1.4k less).
 To build without VAST support, just use 'make novast'.
 A version that only contains VAST support can be built by using 'make vastonly'.

 ###Use compressed distribution
-Use the adhese.min.js directly in your web page.
-This distribution includes the ajax library.
+Use adhese.min.js directly in your web page.
+This distribution includes the Ajax library.

 ###Getting started
-1. Load the javascript in the HEAD of the page
+1. Load the JavaScript in the HEAD of the page

 		<script type="text/javascript" src="adhese.min.js"></script>